 Notwithstanding any other provision of this document, the corporation shall not carry on any other activities not permitted to be carried on (a) by any organization exempt from federal income tax under section 501 (c) (3) of the Internal Revenue Code, corresponding section of any future federal tax code, or (b) by an organization, contributions to which are deductible under section 170 (c) (2) of the Internal Revenue Code, or corresponding section of any future federal tax code.

-Upon termination or dissolution of the (Nam of the corporation), any assets lawfully available for distribution shall be distributed to one (1) or more qualifying organizations described in Section 501(c)(3) of the Internal Revenue Code of 1986 (or described in any corresponding provision of any successor statute) which organization or organizations have a charitable purpose which, at least generally, includes a purpose similar to the terminating or dissolving corporation.
+Upon termination or dissolution of the (Name of the Nonprofit Organization), any assets lawfully available for distribution shall be distributed to one (1) or more qualifying organizations described in Section 501(c)(3) of the Internal Revenue Code of 1986 (or described in any corresponding provision of any successor statute) which organization or organizations have a charitable purpose which, at least generally, includes a purpose similar to the terminating or dissolving corporation.

-The organization to receive the assets of the (Nam of the corporation) hereunder shall be selected by the discretion of a majority of the managing body of the (Nam of the corporation)and if its members cannot so agree, then the recipient organization shall be selected pursuant to a verified petition in equity filed in a court of proper jurisdiction against the (Nam of the corporation) by one (1) or more of its managing body which verified petition shall contain such statements as reasonably indicate the applicability of this section.
+The organization to receive the assets of the (Name of the Nonprofit Organization) hereunder shall be selected by the discretion of a majority of the managing body of the (Name of the corporation)and if its members cannot so agree, then the recipient organization shall be selected pursuant to a verified petition in equity filed in a court of proper jurisdiction against the (Name of the corporation) by one (1) or more of its managing body which verified petition shall contain such statements as reasonably indicate the applicability of this section.
 The court upon a finding that this section is applicable shall select the qualifying organization or organizations to receive the assets to be distributed, giving preference if practicable to organizations located within the State of Montana.